bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rajagopal.md

 * In fact, there is an interesting parallel between the careers of these two men, which begins even earlier than their first contact, viz., their highly proficient studentship in the two renowned institutions, the Hindu High School and the Madras Presidency College.
 * Ananda Rau could notice the exceptional intelligence of young Rajagopal.
 * It is noteworthy that Tirukkannapuram Vijayaraghavan (1902-1955), who influenced Rajagopal in his later career, was a senior college-mate in the Honours classes of Rajagopal.
-* In the year that he graduated, 1915, Rajagopal married Rukmini; their only son was C R Srinivasan.
 * Rajagopal spent over a year in clerical service at the Madras Accountant General's office, and another year 1930-31 teaching in Annamalai University.
 * This university had only been founded in 1929.
 * From 1931 to 1951, he taught in the Madras Christian College.